Deploy Folding Table of contents

 The Surprising Rising Trend of Ambidexterity

 Ambidexterity is a skill that’s becoming increasingly popular in recent years.
 From athletes to musicians, more and more people are realizing the benefits of becoming ambidextrous.
 While it may take time and dedication to master the skill, the pay-off is well worth it.
-Those who become ambidextrous report more agile and able to navigate the world with more confidence.
+Those who become ambidextrous report feeling more agile and able to navigate the world with more confidence.

 Redefining Ambidexterity: The Unconventional Practice of Walking Backwards